 One way to make sure a student has a fixed mindset is to focus all your attention on her grades.
 When your attention is on her grades, she learns that grades are what matter, and she’ll begin to lose interest in learning the content taught in her classes.
 As a result, she’ll neglect the ideas, worrying instead about the points.
 Rather than figuring out how to get the answers, she’ll only want to know what the answers are.
 Ironically, this shift in attitude is usually detrimental to the student’s GPA.

 Conversely, if parents focus their attention on the material a student is learning, she’ll be much more likely to develop a growth mindset.
 If the parents are curious about the ideas being taught in school, the student will learn to engage with those ideas.
 She may even become excited about learning the content.
 Rather than worrying about her grades, she’ll concern herself with figuring out what the content means.
 Rather than worrying if she’s getting the right answers every time, she’ll focus on understanding how to get the answers.
 It should now come as no surprise that this attitude usually leads to good grades.
+As usual, it’s best to keep your eyes on the process.

 Perfect Does Not Exist